bitwiseworks/python-os2/Doc/howto/regex.rst

 The syntax for a named group is one of the Python-specific extensions:
 ``(?P<name>...)``.  *name* is, obviously, the name of the group.
-Named groups also behave exactly like capturing groups, and additionally associate a name with a group.
+Named groups behave exactly like capturing groups, and additionally associate a name with a group.
 The :ref:`match object <match-objects>` methods that deal with capturing groups all accept either integers that refer to the group by number or strings that contain the desired group's name.
 Named groups are still